 1 Amendments with prior consultation

-1.1 Any amendment to these Participation Rules must be the subject of good faith consultation by the Registrar with a representative group of Subscribers and, where relevant, Subscribers’ local and national professional associations, regulators and insurers (as reasonably determined by the Registrar) before the amendment comes into effect.
+1.1 Any amendment to these Participation Rules must be the subject of good faith consultation by the Registrar with a representative group of Subscribers and, where relevant, Subscribers’ local and national professional associations, regulators, insurers or any other Person (as reasonably determined by the Registrar) before the amendment comes into effect.

 1.2 Each amendment must be notified to all Subscribers at least 20 Business Days before the amendment comes into effect.
 The notification must contain the date the amendment comes into effect.